MatthewZito/conf/README.md

 This directory houses configuration files for my personal Linux machine.
 I'll also share how you can do this in the following sections.

-## How to Properly Track Your Dotfiles With Git (no symlinked required)
+## How to Properly Track Your Dotfiles With Git (no symlinks required)

 I use a bare git repository for easy tracking - no symlinks necessary; here's how: